isomerpages/isomerpages-govtech/media/technews/_posts/2017-09-05-one-with-data.md

 ---
-layout: post
-title:  "One with Data"
+title: 'One with Data'
-permalink: "/media/technews/one-with-data"
+permalink: /media/technews/one-with-data
 category: technews
-image:
+image: null

 ---

 ![one with data](/images/technews/one-with-data-part-1.jpg)